← Journal

 The three Shibui markets are not interchangeable.
 They sit on different currencies, different cycles, and different investor logics.
 This is how we allocate between them.

 The three markets Shibui operates in were chosen deliberately, and they are deliberately different from one another.
-Miami is USD-denominated, high-growth, climate-repricing.
-Tokyo is JPY-denominated, deflationary-emerging, currency-cheap.
+Miami is USD-denominated, late-cycle, climate-repricing.
+Tokyo is JPY-denominated, deflationary-emerging-from, currency-cheap by multi-decade standards.
 Mallorca is EUR-denominated, supply-constrained, scarcity-driven.

 Held together, they form a cross-currency, cross-cycle portfolio.
 Held individually, each makes sense on its own terms.
-This essay is about how we think about the relative weighting.
+This essay is about how we think about the relative weighting between them for a family with $5M to $50M of cross-border real estate exposure.

 Currency exposure

 A USD investor concentrating in Mallorca takes on EUR exposure.
 A EUR investor concentrating in Miami takes on USD exposure.
 Neither is wrong, but it should be a conscious choice.
-Our default for diversified family capital is roughly balanced exposure across USD, EUR, and JPY, weighted toward the investor's home currency.
+Our default for diversified family capital is roughly balanced exposure across USD, EUR, and JPY, weighted toward the investor's home currency and the currency in which the family's largest ongoing expenses are denominated.

 Cycle and return profile